nickwells/nickwells.github.io/ParameterSettingInGo.md

 elsewhere and the user has forgotten, or never knew.
 It is very useful if you can see where they have been set without having to check each of the sources by hand.
 This problem typically only arises where there are alternative sources of parameters such as environment variables or configuration files.
+It is especially useful when one of the configuration files is shared amongst many users or if the environment variables are set in some shared configuration.

 * Shell parameter completion mechanisms

-it's very convenient to be able to use the shell completion features and this can also provide an immediate help feature showing what is available.
+it's very convenient to be able to use the shell completion features and this can also provide an immediate help feature showing what is available as you type the command.